PooyehA/Deep-LASI/docs/source/documentation.rst

    :align: center
 Figure 33.
 Correction factors histograms

-After trace classication and correction, the number of states classifier will predict the most probable number of states for each trace.
+After trace classification and correction, the number of states classifier will predict the most probable number of states for each trace.
 The corresponding confidence values will be shown in a pop up histogram.

 .. image:: ./../figures/documents/Fig_34_number_of_states_confidence.png
    :width: 300